seek-oss/skuba/.changeset/five-kiwis-laugh.md

 'skuba': minor
 ---

-format: Switch distroless image from `nodejs-debian11` to `nodejs-debian12`
+format: Switch Distroless image from `nodejs-debian11` to `nodejs-debian12`